ckarwin/cosi-data-challenges/README.md

 - **[Data Challenge 1](cosi-data-challenge-1):**
   - Focused on the 2016 COSI Balloon flight.
   - Release includes real flight data for the Crab.
-  - Main goal: learn the fundamentals of analyzing Compton data with COSI.
+  - Main goal is to learn the fundamentals of analyzing Compton data with COSI.
   - The analysis tools used for DC1 are only preliminary (referred to as cosipy classic).
     - Developed by Thomas Siegert for analysis of the 2016 balloon data.
   - Contains 3 straightforward examples of COSI’s science goals:
-    - Extracting energy spectra from the Crab, Cen A, Cygnus X-1, and Vela
+    - Extracting energy spectra from the Crab, Cen A, Cygnus X-1, and Vela.
     - Imaging bright point sources, such as the Crab and Cygnus X-1.
     - Imaging diffuse emission from the positron-electron annihilation 511 keV and Al-26 1.8 MeV gamma-ray lines.
 - **[Data Challenge 2](cosi-data-challenge-2):**
   - Focused on COSI SMEX mission.
   - First (alpha) release of cosipy.
-  - Data challenges for all the main science groups (none for dark matter and solar)
+  - Data challenges for all the main science groups (none for dark matter and solar).
   - All models and challenges provided by respective COSI science teams.
   - Uses 3 months of observations, for an equatorial orbit at 550 km, with a zenith pointing.
-  - All BG components are included, except for SAA passage (i.e. trapped particles).
+  - All BG components are included, except for SAA passage (i.e. trapped cosmic rays).
     - BG also includes time variability from changing geomagnetic cutoff.
   - We simulated 12 background components, and 30 unique sources, running 49 different source simulations in total (using multiple models for some of the sources).
   - Contains 7 main tutorials demonstrating all the tools/methods needed for completing the challenges, included as part of the cosipy release: